 The event was held at The Springs Event Venue just west of Tin Top Road in Weatherford.
 “We were so happy to return to The Springs for this year’s Sweet Charity and Bachelorette Event.
 It was great to be celebrating raising so much money for our wonderful charities with our friends at the Springs,” said Brown.

-All together the bachelors raised $169,585.53 for the fourcharities which included the Weatherford/Parker County Animal Shelter, Careity Foundation, the Parker County Committee on Aging, and Stars and Strides Therapeutic Riding Stable.
-The other hardworking bachelors were Garrett Norton and Tim Tillapaugh .
+All together the bachelors raised $418,605.61 for the five charities which included the Weatherford/Parker County Animal Shelter, Careity Foundation, the Parker County Committee on Aging, Stars and Strides Therapeutic Riding Stable and the Doss Heritage and Culture Center.

-The guests at the event dined on delicious food from local restaurants including the aforementioned Downtown Cantina, as well as Fish Creek, Drake’s Yoke, Railhead Barbeque and Grill and Vintage Grill and Car Museum.
-Dessert was provided by Back Home Bakery and VIP appetizers by Parker County Brewing Company.
+The guests at the event dined on delicious food from local restaurants including the aforementioned Downtown Cantina, as well as Boo Rays of New Orleans, Hooker’s Grill, Fire Oak Grill and Zeno’s on the Square.
+Dessert was provided by Nothing Bundt Cakes and VIP appetizers by Ate1Seven.